Ooh La La in L.A.

-"Ooh La La in L.A." is a song by the British rock band Slade, released in 1987 as the third single from their fourteenth studio album You Boyz Make Big Noize.
-The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by John Punter.
+"Ooh La La in L.A." is a song by English rock band Slade, released in 1987 as the third single from their fourteenth studio album, You Boyz Make Big Noize.
+The song was written by lead vocalist Noddy Holder and bassist Jim Lea, and was produced by John Punter.

 Background

 Slade began writing and recording material for their You Boyz Make Big Noize album in 1986.
 Hoping to record a hit album that would put them back in the public eye, You Boyz Make Big Noize was released in 1987, however both the album and its singles "Still the Same" and "That's What Friends Are For" all failed to achieve the expected level of commercial success.
 During the summer of 1987, "Ooh La La in L.A." was released as the album's third single, but mainly in Germany only, with CBS also releasing it in America as a promotional single.
 It was not a commercial success in Germany and did not achieve enough airplay on American radio, except in Los Angeles, to warrant CBS giving it a full release.
 The song would be Slade's last release through RCA Records.

 "Ooh La La in L.A." had been written during the time of the band's 1985 album Rogues Gallery.
 The lyrics, written by Holder, details the band's experiences in America while promoting their 1984 hit single "Run Runaway".
 The song also refers to the brief headline news that drummer Don Powell was dating Bob Dylan's daughter.
 In a 1987 fan club interview, guitarist Dave Hill picked the song as his favourite from the album, stating: "There is something about the chorus on this one.
 It is a very different sort of song for Slade.
 The lyric is very autobiographical.
 One verse is about Don being pissed all the time.
 There is mention of the Sunset Marquee, where a lot of bands stay.
 There is a verse about Barney's Beanery, where we used to play pool all the time."